A resume objective is a short, goal-focused statement at the top of your resume explaining who you are, what job you want, and what value you bring.

 Finance leader with 10+ years of corporate finance experience seeking promotion to CFO at Johnson & Johnson.
 Offers proven expertise in financial strategy, budgeting, and risk management to drive performance and support long-term growth.

-Resume objective examples for banking positions
+What are resume objective examples for banking positions?

 Bank teller